Original Post: 1/2013

 Our 1988, 36’ Monk trawler, Sanctuary, is fit with Dickson stern thrusters.
 The company is located in California.
 The website is www.dickson-thruster.com.
 Sanctuary is fit with Dickson’s two-motor system.
 The system is hydraulically operated, not electric.

 The hydraulic system uses commonly available Dexron III Automatic Transmission Fluid.
-The hydraulic components of the system appear to be manufactured by Eaton Corporation.
+The hydraulic components of the system all appear to be manufactured by Eaton Corporation.
 The hydraulic pump is a light-industrial Vickers V20 vane pump mounted on a stringer, off-engine.
 The hydraulic pump is driven from the propulsion engine’s vibration damper with a pair of 1/2″ vee belts.
 The propulsion engine is a 150 hp Cummins (4BT3.9M).
 The engine must be running, of course, to drive the hydraulic pump.
 The pump is only actually engaged when a control station is calling for thrust.
 It is engaged by 12VDC electric clutch as commonly found in automotive air conditioning applications.
 The diameters of the clutch drive pulley and the vibration damper are about the same, so a ratio of 1:1.
-Hydraulic pressure is not regulated, so the “operating instructions’ are to run the system with the engine at fast idle, between 1000RPM and 1200RPM.
+Hydraulic pressure is not regulated, so the “operating instructions” are to run the system with the engine at fast idle, between 1000RPM and 1200RPM.
 The Char-Lynn hydraulic motors are reversible.
 The direction of hydraulic fluid flow in the system is controlled by a Baldor Reversing Valve, # K121, which is an electric solenoid-operated shuttle valve.

 The hydraulic thrust motors are Char-Lynn, J-Series, p/n 1290003, mounted outboard the vessel’s hull on the transom.
 They operate together, in tandem, to provide either starboard or port thrust.
 The Char-Lynn motors are mounted in Dickson-proprietary stainless steel housings.
 They are mounted on transom-mounted SS brackets, and are positioned approximately 12” below the surface of the water.
 That position is just above the line of the hull as the boat moves through the water.
 Because they’re out of the flow of water as the hull moves through the water, there is minimal drag or turbulence.